gardenappl/lbt/README.md

 It can also read channel names or URLs from a configuration file (`~/.config/lbt/feeds`).

-Just for fun, you can also output data in a format compatible with [sfeed](https://codemadness.org/sfeed-simple-feed-parser.html) or sfeed_plain.
+Just for fun, you can also output data in a format compatible with [sfeed](https://codemadness.org/sfeed-simple-feed-parser.html) or `sfeed_plain`.
 This allows you to do cool things, like:

 `lbt feed @BrodieRobertson @DistroTube --sfeed | sfeed_curses`